-Buy regional foods and crafts, books on Pueblo, Colorado, and western history, and Colorado souvenirs in our Colorado Proud museum store.
+Visitors can see all of this, as well as purchase regional foods and crafts, books on Pueblo, Colorado, and western history, and Colorado souvenirs in the Colorado Proud museum store.

 Accessibility at El Pueblo History Museum